-Although manufacturers tend to have a lower adoption rate than other industries for social media, every manufacturer is starting to give some consideration to social media, if they're not doing it already.
+Although Canadian manufacturers have tended to have a lower adoption rate than other industries for social media, every manufacturer is starting to give some consideration to social media, if they're not doing it already.

 There are some questions that every manufacturer should ask before making a commitment to social media.
 Before your company decides whether or not to use Facebook, Twitter, LinkedIn, Pinterest, Instagram or YouTube (to name a few), here are 5 questions to think about: